Rakshith658/Rakshith658/README.md

-### Hi there 👋 i am Rakshith Kumar
+### Hi there 👋 I am Rakshith Kumar

 ### full stack developer:

-- 🌱 I’m currently learning blockchain
 - 👯 love to play chess
-- 📫 How to reach me: rakshithkumars1111@gmail.com
+- 📫 How to reach me: rakshithkumars123@gmail.com
-- good exprence in building the app and good knowledge in tech
+- good experience in building the app and good knowledge of tech
-- 2 year of exprence in stock market and crypto market ( good in finance)
+- 3 years of experience in the stock market
-- looking for a startup which provide tech co-founder or tech role
 - ### Languages and Tools:

 <br />